Guinée forestière: Mount Nimba Strict Nature Reserve

 The Mount Nimba Strict Nature Reserve is a 12 540 hectares-large UNESCO Natural World Heritage Site which is threatened by local subsistence pressures (hunting, farming, fire, logging, grazing) and potential future iron-ore mining (see here).
 The nature reserve shares its area between Forested Guinea and Côte d'Ivoire.
 It is mostly mountainous, with forested areas at the foot of the mountain ranges.
 Mount Nimba is the highest point of the Nimba range, at an elevation of 1752m.
-About two-thirds of the reserve is covered by rainforest, and it is home to more than 2,000 vascular plant species, 107 mammals species, 210 bird species, and 2,500 invertebrate species with exceptionally strong level of endemism.
+About two-thirds of the reserve is covered by rainforest, and it is home to more than 2,000 vascular plant species, 107 mammal species, 210 bird species, and 2,500 invertebrate species with exceptionally strong level of endemism.
 Its dynamic and seasonal ecosystems have produced "one of the most remarkable diversities of the whole West African region".
 It meets criteria IX and X of the UNESCO Criteria for Selection, reflecting the importance of its processes of evolution and development of flora and fauna, and conserving its biological diversity.
 These qualities are evidenced in species such as the Nimba otter shrew, the viviparous toad, and observed tool use by chimpanzees.
 Since the 1960s, the Nimba Range has become a source for iron and diamond ore mining, which has led to the degradation of the nature reserve.